synapsecns/synapse-contracts/contracts/router/docs/README.md

 3. `SwapQuoterV2` is called to determine which tokens from the list are connected to `tokenOut` by the whitelisted pools.
 4. List of connected bridge tokens and their symbols is returned.

+_Below are the diagrams for the function and data flows for this step._

 ![Fetching the list of bridge symbols: calls](./quote1_calls.svg)

 ![Fetching the list of bridge symbols: data flow](./quote1_data.svg)